- The merit increase for 2017-18 is 2.5%.

 - All merit increases are added to base pay.

-- Some staff in bands 1-6 will receive a compression or bring to minimum adjustment due to the structure change and some staff may receive a market adjustment.
+- Some staff may receive a compression or market adjustment.
 These increases are not dependent upon hire date.

-Evaluations must be turned in to HR no later than May 13, 2016.
+Reviews must be turned in to HR no later than May 26, 2017.

-Who gets evaluated using this form and process?
+Who gets reviewed using this form and process?

-Can my department use a narrative form for our staff evaluations?
+Can my department use our own form for staff reviews?

-Yes, all staff are expected to complete a self-evaluation.
+Yes, all staff are expected to complete the self review.
 This is your chance to have input into your review.